 Toni Kroos has retired from international football, while Thomas Muller could conceivably still be turning out for Die Mannschaft in 2026.

 That leaves Neuer as the only icon from Germany’s 2014 World Cup victory in Brazil set to hang up his boots after Qatar.
 He’ll be 40 at the next tournament.

-One of the greatest and most decorated goalkeepers in history, Neuer looks set to win a 10th successive Bundesliga title with Bayern this year – a stint that includes two trebles – and he’ll be aiming to win a second World Cup with his country after his role in their group stage humiliation in 2018.
+One of the greatest and most decorated goalkeepers in history, Neuer won a 10th successive Bundesliga title with Bayern last year – a stint that includes two trebles – and he’ll be aiming to win a second World Cup with his country after his role in their group stage humiliation in 2018.

 Germany fall at the first hurdle:

 Reigning World Cup holders Germany were having a rough ride in Russia.
 After a loss to Mexico and a narrow win over Sweden, they had to beat South Korea to go through.
 Unfortunately for them, Neuer decided that being a keeper wasn’t his thing. pic.twitter.com/igPHHgyPPo

 Belgium’s golden generation are gradually ebbing away.

 Vincent Kompany and Thomas Vermaelen have already retired, while Jan Vertonghen and Toby Alderweireld’s days appear numbered.
 At least Thibaut Courtois, Kevin De Bruyne and Romelu Lukaku could conceivably keep delivering the goods for the Red Devils for the 2026 cycle.